 Similar to the standard version, the Discover it for Students has very few fees and offers an opportunity to earn cash back on purchases.
 There is no late payment fee for the first offense and your APR does not increase, allowing students some leeway to learn the ropes.

 - Sign-up Bonus.
-You receive a bonus of $20 when you are approved for the Discover it for Students card.
+You receive a bonus of $20 when you are approved for the Discover it for Students card and make your first purchase within three months.

 - Fees.
 There is no annual fee, foreign transaction fee, or penalty APR.
 The balance transfer fee is 3%.
 There is no late payment fee on the first late payment, but after that a fee of up to $35 is applied.